Fort Lauderdale Car Accident Lawyer

 Sadly, Florida has seen more than 400,000 crashes every year for the last several years, causing 250,000 injuries annually and deaths in the thousands.
 In 2019, Broward County was witness to 41,114 crashes, causing 23,671 injuries and 214 fatalities.
 This makes Broward second only to Miami-Dade for the most car accidents in the state, with crash statistics far outnumbering all other counties.

-The Fort Lauderdale car accident lawyers at Rosen Injury Law help car accident injury victims get the medical care they need and the compensation they deserve after being injured in a crash with a reckless, careless or negligent driver.
+The Fort Lauderdale car accident lawyers at Rosen Injury Law, P.A. help car accident injury victims get the medical care they need and the compensation they deserve after being injured in a crash with a reckless, careless or negligent driver.
 Led by a Florida Board-Certified expert in civil trial law, our firm specializes in car accidents involving the most serious injuries or wrongful death.
-With five-star customer service and top-quality legal representation, Rosen Injury Law is the firm to turn to if you’ve been hurt in a Fort Lauderdale car crash.
+With five-star customer service and top-quality legal representation, Rosen Injury Law, P.A. is the firm to turn to if you’ve been hurt in a Fort Lauderdale car crash.

 After a car accident in Florida, fault is determined by the insurance companies, the attorneys for the parties involved, police officers that visit the scene, and finally, a judge.
 Determining fault is not always easy, and there are four elements of fault that must be proven.
 Additionally, multiple parties may be found at fault after a car accident.
 If you have been involved in a crash, it is important to speak to a Fort Lauderdale accident lawyer that can determine who caused your crash, and hold them liable for paying full damages.